dogweather/forkful/content/en/kotlin/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?
-Parsing HTML means dissecting a webpage's markup into something a program can understand and manipulate.
-Programmers parse HTML to extract data, automate web interactions, or migrate content between systems.

 ## How to:
 Kotlin makes parsing HTML straightforward with libraries like Jsoup.
 Here's how you do it: